lakorede74/Carbon-Emission-Forecasting-Using-ARIMA-0-1-0-Model/README.md

 ## Training/Testing:

-I splited the data for training and testing, 27 data points for trainoing and the last 3 data points was reserved for testing the accuracy of my model's prediction as shown in the code blocks above
+I splited the data for training and testing, 27 data points for training and the last 3 data points was reserved for testing the accuracy of my model's prediction as shown in the code blocks above